 Blockchain and CRM

 I recently caught up to Jeremy.
 And I mean literally caught up with him.
 As we recorded a conversation while he was walking in the forest near his home.
 So this was definitely a different kind of conversation.
-But a fun one in addition to being extremely informative and insightful.
-And we cover a lot of ground as Jeremy Epstein touches on the current state of blockchain development.
-How the number of tech startups has grown roughly 20X over the past couple of years.
-The industries being impacted the most.
-And his future prediction of how blockchain will disrupt CRM as we know it today.
+A fun one in addition to being extremely informative and insightful.
+We covered a lot of ground as Jeremy touches on the current state of blockchain development and how the number of tech startups has grown roughly 20X over the past couple of years.
+As well as the industries being impacted the most and his future prediction of how blockchain will disrupt CRM as we know it today.

 Below is an edited transcript of our conversation.
 To hear the whole interview watch the video or click on the embedded SoundCloud player below.